-Why do we need airlines and airports to ban the transport of shark fins?
+Why do we need airlines to ban the transport of shark fins?
 An excellent question!

 Airlines profit from transporting a product obtained through removing sharks fins, often cut off whilst the shark is still alive.
 The shark then dies through blood loss or suffocation.
 It is described as one of the worst acts of animal cruelty in todays world.
 If airlines agree to transport these fins, they are part of an industry that mutilates millions of sharks annually, threatening marine ecosystems and livelihoods.

 They inadvertently, or not, facilitate, perpetuate and profit from the shark fin trade which is brutal and highly destructive.

 Fly Without Fins is a campaign run by Shark Guardian that asks airlines to implement a ban on transporting shark fins.
 Below are a few examples of legal fin consignments and illegal fin seizures at airports, evidencing airlines contributions to the trade and how a ban on flying fins could potentially mitigate the murder of critically endangered and CITES-listed sharks.

 In spring 2018, a cargo plane from Mexico landed at Frankfurt airport.
 On this plane was a consignment containing 3 tonnes of shark fins with an estimated market value of €3,000,000 on its way to Hong Kong.
 Customs officers discovered the consignment and on inspecting its paper work made the decision to review its content to verify compliance with CITES.
 For species listed on CITES, transport and trade is prohibited, but enforcing this is not an easy task, particularly with a consignment such as this with fins of different sizes and unknown origin.